marcelscpn/minesweeper/README.md

 |1       |s_first_click  |
 |2       |s_simple_search|

-0 is referred for manual play, all other numbers can be used for strategies.
+0 is reserved for manual play, all other numbers can be used for strategies.

 ### Commands
 In manual play there are 2 commands, uncover and flagging.
 The syntax is